 Differences in engineering opinion may hold up the resolution of insurance claims.
 Engineering New Zealand wants to make sure that the right engineering input is provided at the right time.
 We’re doing this by:

-- Administering an independent expert engineering panel to provide support to homeowners in resolving insurance claims resulting from all natural disasters occurring anywhere in New Zealand.
+- Administering an independent expert engineering panel to provide support to homeowners in resolving insurance claims resulting from all natural hazards occurring anywhere in New Zealand.

 - Providing better information for the public and engineers about an engineer's role and how to engage an engineer.